MDSanju/alluring-perfumes-client/README.md

 # Alluring Perfumes

-This website about a Perfume selling: [website_link](https://alluring-perfumes.web.app/).
+This is a niche perfume website: [website_link](https://alluring-perfumes.web.app/).

 ## About This Website